VirgilSecurity/virgil-sdk-net/documentation/guides/encryption/encrypting-data.md

 # Encrypting Data

 This guide is a short tutorial on how to **encrypt** data with Virgil Security.
 You will encrypt data using a Public Key, which is saved on the user's **Virgil Card**.
 Once encrypted, only the owner of the related Private Key will be able to decrypt the encrypted data.
-Therefore, you need to search for a user's Virgil Cards at **Virgil Services** and then encrypt the data using the appropriate Virgil Card.
+Therefore, you need to search for a user's Virgil Cards at **Virgil Services** and then encrypt the data using appropriate Virgil Card.

 Encryption can be used to provide high levels of security to network communications, e-mails, files stored on the cloud, and other information that requires protection.

+For original information about encryption, its syntax and parameters, follow the link [here](https://github.com/VirgilSecurity/virgil/blob/wiki/wiki/glossary.md#encryption).

-Set up your project environment before you begin to encrypt data, with the [getting started](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/configuration/client.md) guide.
+Before you begin to encrypt data, set up your project environment using [getting started](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/configuration/client.md) guide.

 The Data Encryption procedure is shown in the figure below.